24 May – 12 Oct 2025

 Come and explore the Wild Uplands sculpture trail in the beautiful setting of Penistone Hill Country Park, Haworth, and with creative family workshops to summer solstice solace – there is something in the events programme for everyone to enjoy.

-The Family Activity Maps will be available to download from the Bradford 2025 website and to pick up from any of our programme partner businesses in Haworth.
+Visiting as a family?
+Our Family Activity Maps are available to download now and available to pick up from any of our programme partner businesses in Haworth.

 Want to know more?
 Our wonderful team of Wild Uplands Volunteers will be available to chat to at weekends from June to September – and while visiting Wild Uplands, why not check out Earth & Sky: a free audio experience developed by Bradford 2025 and Opera North.